JuliaPlots/PlotlyJS.jl/docs/basics.md

 For a complete list of traces and their attributes see the [plotly.js chart attribute reference][_plotlyref].

+As of version 0.6.0 of this package you can also view a local version of this page that is a bit easier to navigate by calling the `PlotlyJS.docs()` function from the Julia prompt.
+This will open an electron window with a local webpage containing a version of that reference page.

 ## Julia types

 There are three core types for representing a visualization (not counting the